unlimitediw/SVM/Project3.md

 * Train SVM using all features:
     * part 1: More about feature preprocessing: For the calssification type feature, I want to use one hard coding to define the discrete features.
+However, in this project, more features is still a disaster so I can only a little bunch of data and some important features to train and test.
+Furthermore, for some features that have similarity I will aggregate it and simply flatten the classification data such as marital status into a series of boolean features such as Speparted[0,1], Never-married[0,1].
+        * e.g

+            Xnames = ['age','education num','hours','capital gain','capital loss','fnlwgt','sex','married']
+            X = [33,5,40,0,0,132870,1,0]
+    * part 2: I will also do the feature normalization with Standardization since the range of values of raw data varies widely such as capital gain.
+The range of all features should be normalized so that each feature contributes approximately proportionately to the final distance.